 This depends on the school you are applying to.
 Some schools allow applicants to combine their highest section scores from all SAT tests completed.
+This is called Superscroing.
 While others would only consider your highest SAT score obtained in one seating.

 When it comes to preparing for the SAT, the key to success is simple.
 Identify weak points early on in your SAT prep and devote the majority of your time strengthening your skills in these weak areas.

 Beyond that, the ability to improve your SAT score then ultimately lies in the effectiveness of your test prep resource and how much time dedicated to studying for the SAT.

 To help you find the best SAT prep courses that are guaranteed to increase SAT scores, check out our in-depth review of the best SAT prep courses worth investing in!